zencart/documentation/content/user/security/security_recommendations.md

 PCI Compliance aims to provide a secure experience for both you and your customers.
 It is common for PCI scanners to flag concerns about same-origin, CSP, XSS, and more.
-To implement these headers in Apache the following `.htaccess` directives could be added to a `.htaccess` file in your site's `document root` (ie: public_html).
+To implement these headers in Apache the following `.htaccess` directives could be added to a `.htaccess` file in your site's `document root` (generally `public_html`).
 Work with your hosting company for specifics, and consult them on how best to customize these to your unique needs.
 It is important that your `https` configuration is already solid before you implement these; again, work with your hosting company.

 ```
 # Security Headers